 Looking at the growing data generation throughout the world and how enterprises are in need of a storage solution based around reliability and performance, StoneFly has stepped in to provide the best solution.
 ‘CacheCloud’ is an actual appliance provided by StoneFly, it is a new and unique idea which connects to Microsoft Azure Storage or Amazon AWS.
 The StoneFly CacheCloud appliances were designed for customers requiring a powerful On-prem Flash based Cache edge Storage solution to provide the fastest On-prem speed while they are using the public cloud such as Amazon AWS and Microsoft Azure for storage.

-The solution through which the cloud storage provider steps in takes into its hands various functions like archival, backup.
+The solution through which the cloud storage provider steps in takes into its hands various functions like data archival, backup.
 The end user does not need a tape infrastructure anymore.
 Moreover, disaster recovery is also accounted for with ease as the end user is provided with disaster recovery in the cloud.
 Customers are provided with disaster recovery solutions because of the CacheCloud Gateway for Microsoft Azure and Amazon AWS.

 CacheCloud confers numerous benefits on its users with its enhanced features.